 There are steps an applicant may take to improve his or her cumulative grade point average, if desired.
 One important basic principal: the more credit hours you have acquired, the more credit hours with higher grades it will take to raise your GPA.

 - REPEAT A COURSE(S): If a student received a low grade (C- or lower) in any coursework, he or she should consider repeating the course.
 Please consult with a counselor/advisor at the institution for more information about repeating a course for a higher grade.

 - ENROLL: Enrolling into a 3 unit course and receiving a high grade (A or B), can slowly raise your GPA.

 Every institution has different policies.
-It’s paramount that the student discusses all options with a counselor or advisor at the institution he or she plans to raise the grade point average.
+It is recommended that the student discusses all options with a counselor or advisor at the institution he or she plans to raise the grade point average.

-Students can progress at their own pace in both formats of the program.
-The RN-BSN program can be completed in as few as 2 semesters (Fall and Spring or Spring and Fall).
+Students can progress at their own pace in both formats of the pathway.
+The RN-BSN pathway can be completed in as few as 2 semesters (Fall and Spring or Spring and Fall).

 When are courses offered during the semester?

 Courses are held in the morning or afternoon during the weekday.
 There are a limited amount of courses that are available on the weekend.
 These are generally lab courses.

 Am I able to take a semester off or attend the RN-BSN pathway part-time?